 - Layer the carrots onto the parchment paper.
 Drizzle liberally with the olive oil.
 Sprinkle the carrots with garlic, herbs, salt and papper.

 - Roast for about 20 minutes, stopping to toss 10 minutes in, or until fork tender.
-Remove and serve hot!
+Drizzle with balsamic and serve hot.

 Nutritional information per serving:

 Fat: 7.2 grams

 Fiber: 4 grams